toolateralus/VM/README.md

 # Welcome to Lemur VDK
+_If you experience ANY Issues... please let me know! `email me at joshnjoshgaming@gmail.com` or create an issue, I'm very often available.
 ## Micro tutorial :

 #### for windowing